 Fall color season is upon us and the hillsides are dotted with the reds of maples, sourwoods and sumac and the yellows of birches and yellow poplars.
 But even after the trees are bare, these routes offer sites worth visiting- they promise to tickle your taste buds, enthrall your eyes and enchant your ears.
-There are trails to suit every traveler, taste, social distancing requirement, and location from Tennessee to Virginia.
+There are trails to suit every traveler, taste, and location from Tennessee to Virginia.
 As a reminder, unless your trail is completely outdoors, it would be a good idea to call ahead and confirm current availability and hours.

 A food and beverage trail is a great place to start.
 There are craft beer trails and wine trails with stops in scenic spots off the beaten path.
 Spirits, wines and brews made in small batches right here in our region are just waiting to be sampled.
 If you’re in the Asheville area, you could even pair a spirits trail with the WNC Cheese Trail.
 In Shenandoah County, Virginia enjoy local craft beer, distilled spirits, ciders and the highest concentration of wineries in the Shenandoah Valley on the Shenandoah Spirits Trail.
 There are endless edible (and drinkable) possibilities!